BernardGreenberg/NXSYS/NXSYSWindows/WindowsStatus.md

 - I'd like to build this for 64-bit (The Mac version is 64-bit).
 The advantage is that the services and DLL's of the Windows 32-bit compatibility subsystem in Windows 10 (which latter is 64-bit) would not be needed.
 - I have not yet determined which DLL's need to be redistributed, but if you can build it, you can run it.
 The 2016 Windows build required redistributing `concrt140.dll`, `vccorlib140.dll`, `msvcp140.dll` and `vcruntime140.dll`.
 It now seems Microsoft [makes it easy to get “VC DLL’s”](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).

 The text-based help dialogs are gone.
 All help is HTML with illustrations, via your browser (from local files).
 New, definitive help files (including a new tutorial on logic design).
-The new “text-based help dialog”, the Interlocking Status report, from the Mac, is now on the `File` Menu, too.

 ### Layout of Source